Blood Omen: Legacy of Kain: Story

 The Oracle of Nosgoth—revealed to be Moebius the Time Streamer, a member of the Circle—leads the genocidal crusade, and, having masterminded Kain's actions from the outset, consummates his trap by executing Vorador.
 Kain kills Moebius, but is left the last of his kind.
 At the Pillars, he witnesses Mortanius arguing with Anarcrothe the Alchemist, who reveals that Mortanius is a guardian, and culpable for both Ariel and Kain's deaths.
 Seduced by The Dark Entity, Mortanius was unwillingly controlled and forced to kill Ariel.
 To correct the imbalance, he created Kain, a creature potent enough to destroy the Circle.
 Mortanius slays Anarcrothe, and then succumbs to possession from The Dark Entity (the latter one's actions being the reason behind everything that happened in Nosgoth) whom Kain defeats.
 With only one Pillar left unrestored, Kain reaches an epiphany: he himself is the final insane Circle member, Ariel's unwitting successor as guardian of balance, culled in the brief interval between her death and the Pillars' corruption.
 The "cure" to vampirism which he sought is his own death.

-Players can choose whether to heal the world - an ending in which Kain sacrifices his life, ensuring the extinction of the vampires and restoration of Nosgoth - or damn the world, in which case the Pillars collapse, leaving Nosgoth an irredeemable wasteland, with Kain fully embracing his curse and living on as the most powerful entity in the land.
-The latter choice is considered the canon ending leading to the rest of the series.
+Players can choose whether to heal the world (an ending in which Kain sacrifices his life, ensuring the extinction of the vampires and restoration of Nosgoth) or damn the world, in which case the Pillars collapse, leaving Nosgoth an irredeemable wasteland, with Kain fully embracing his curse and living on as the most powerful entity in the land.
+The latter choice is treated as the canon ending by the sequel, Soul Reaver.